-Our software reads the Adobe RGB (1998) or sRGB color space.
-Color can vary with each monitor.
+Our software reads your files embedded sRGB color space.
+Color and brightness will vary with each monitor.

 How to set up your color settings in Photoshop: